 Intelligence and education are indispensable components of good leadership.
 That is why according to Plato, one of the ancient philosophers, it is believed that a learned leader stands a better chance of doing well more than his uneducated counterpart.
-Although many African countries are still rated as under developed with (sometimes) less than average general literacy level, we see a lot of world’s most highly educated leaders coming from Africa.
-Here are the Most educated presidents in Africa at the moment – No. 1 is not only the most educated in Africa but also in the entire world!
+Although many African countries are still rated as underdeveloped with (sometimes) less than average general literacy level, we see a lot of world’s most highly educated leaders coming from Africa.
+The continent has seen a long list of educated African pressidents at various time, here are the current ones.

-- Master’s Degree in Public Administration from Harvard’s John F. Kennedy School of Government, Cambridge, Massachusetts, U.S.
+- Master’s Degree in Management from Keller’s Graduate School of Management.

-- Bachelor’s Degress in Financial Management from the Sorbonne, in Paris.
+- Bachelor’s Degree in Financial Management from the Sorbonne, in Paris.

 - Master’s Degree in Business Administration from The George Washington University in the United States.